huggingface/transformers/docs/source/model_doc/vision_text_dual_encoder.rst

 The :class:`~transformers.VisionTextDualEncoderModel` can be used to initialize a vision-text dual encoder model with any pretrained vision autoencoding model as the vision encoder (*e.g.* :doc:`ViT <vit>`, :doc:`BEiT <beit>`, :doc:`DeiT
-<deit>`) and any pretrained text model as the text encoder (*e.g.* :doc:`RoBERTa <roberta>`, :doc:`BERT <bert>`).
-This
+<deit>`) and any pretrained text autoencoding model as the text encoder (*e.g.* :doc:`RoBERTa <roberta>`, :doc:`BERT
-Two projection layers are added on top of both the vision and text encoder to project the output embeddings to a shared latent space. dimentions.
+<bert>`).
+Two projection layers are added on top of both the vision and text encoder to project the output embeddings
+to a shared latent space.
 The projection layers are randomly initialized so the model should be fine-tuned on a downstream task.
 This model can be used to align the vision-text embeddings using CLIP like contrastive image-text training and then can be used for zero-shot vision tasks such image-classification or retrieval.